AlexLandau/ghpush/README.md

 ## How to use

 You can make the changes you want on any local branch.
 Make one commit per PR you want to make.
-Run `ghpush`, and it will guide you through adding `gh-branch:` tags to each commit.
+Run `ghpush`, and it will guide you through adding `gh-branch:` trailers to each commit.
 Then, it will push your changes to GitHub and create a PR for each change.

 When you want to modify commits on this branch, the recommended approach is an interactive rebase (`git rebase -i`).
 Modify the commits as desired, and when the rebase is done, rerun `ghpush` to update all the PRs at once.

-### On gh-branch tags
+### On `gh-branch:` trailers

-These tags are used so that when you modify a commit with `git commit --amend` or `git rebase -i`, `ghpush` will recognize the commit and modify the existing PR instead of creating a new one.
-The value of the tag is the branch name that will be used on GitHub.
+These commit message trailers are used so that when you modify a commit with `git commit --amend` or `git rebase -i`, `ghpush` will recognize the commit and modify the existing PR instead of creating a new one.
+The value of the trailer is the branch name that will be used on GitHub.
 It doesn't have to be a local branch name.

 You can add these to your commit messages manually, but you don't have to.
-Running `ghpush` on an untagged commit will prompt you for a gh-branch value for any commit that lacks one.
+Running `ghpush` on an unmarked commit will prompt you for a gh-branch value for any commit that lacks one.
 Typing `a` at this prompt will autogenerate a branch name based on the commit title.

 See also the `ghpush.prefix` config option.

+### On `ghpush/pushed-to/*` branches

+`ghpush` automatically creates these local branches, which you can safely ignore.
+These are used to detect if a branch has changed upstream since the last time you pushed to it with `ghpush`.
+This is to protect you from inadvertently deleting someone else's changes.
+If this happens, `ghpush` will abort, note which commits were modified, and give further instructions.

+I will add garbage collection for these branches... eventually.

 ### Command-line arguments